VitorMFMarques/angularpincode/README.md

 How to use?
 ==============

+Add module <b>pinCode</b> to you app module dependencies.

-Just add an element of type pin
+Add an element of type pin
 ```html
 <pin digits="4" pin="pin"></pin>
 ```